-It is proposed that the title of Title VIII be changed from "Depositions" to "Depositions To Perpetuate Evidence" to clarify the differences between the Court's procedures regarding depositions for discovery purposes and those for depositions to perpetuate evidence.
+The title of Title VIII is changed from "Depositions" to "Depositions To Perpetuate Evidence" to clarify the differences between the Court's procedures regarding depositions for discovery purposes and those for depositions to perpetuate evidence.

-9. Stipulations for Trial
+8. Stipulations for Trial

 Paragraph (a) (2) of Rule 91 is deleted and replaced with the following.
 [Paragraphs (a) (1) and (b) through (f) remain unchanged and are omitted here.]